-Data release - Scheduled for fall of 2018
+Data release - November 26, 2018

-The 2017 APS collects unique and detailed data on employment, education, and health which are not available from any other source.
+The 2017 APS collected unique and detailed data on employment, education, and health which are not available from any other source.
 For example, although the 2016 Census of Population collected data on certain aspects of labour market participation, the 2017 APS addresses additional topics such as job satisfaction, multiple employment, past job attachment, and willingness to move to improve career opportunities.

 The APS provides key statistics to inform policy and programming activities aimed at improving the well-being of Aboriginal Peoples.
-It is a valuable source of information for a variety of stakeholders including Aboriginal organizations, communities, service providers, researchers, governments, and the general public.
+It is a valuable source of information for a variety of stakeholders, including Aboriginal organizations, communities, service providers, researchers, governments, and the general public.

 - Aboriginal peoples

 - Aboriginal society and community

 - Education, literacy and skills

 - Languages and cultures

 - Population characteristics